TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Mm.rst

    The above example uses the special field quoting syntax :php:`{#...}` around identifiers to be as :ref:`DBAL <t3coreapi:database>`-compatible as possible.

+.. _tca_property_MM_hasUidField:
+..  confval:: MM_hasUidField

+    ..  versionchanged:: 13.0
+        This setting is obsolete.
+Remove all occurrences of :php:`MM_hasUidField` from TCA.
+The :sql:`uid` column is added as primary key automatically, if :php:`multiple = true` is set, otherwise a combined primary key of fields :sql:`uid_local`, :sql:`uid_foreign` plus eventually
+        :sql:`tablenames` and :sql:`fieldname` is used.

 .. _tca_property_MM_auto_creation_mm_table: